 In 2016, approximately 43 million people visited Arizona spending a record $21.2 billion in the state.
 The Phoenix MSA accounted for more than 65.5 percent, or $13.9 billion, of all spending in Arizona.
 With an estimated Gross Domestic Product of $9.2 billion, tourism is the number one export industry in the state.

 Phoenix ranked 13th in the U.S. for the best job market for recent college graduates in 2017.
-The western United States is home to eight of the top 20 metros with the best job markets, making it the No. 1… Read More
+The western United States is home to eight of the top 20 metros with the best job markets, making it the… Read More

 The Phoenix office market recorded some of the highest absorption gains in the country last year.
 Halfway through 2017, the market is still going strong.
 Phoenix ranked No. 3 for positive net absorption year-to-date, trailing behind only Seattle-Bellevue (2.8 m.s.f.) and Dallas (2.6 m.s.f.).